Windows10-AdminHack/Admin-Hack-for-Windows/README.md

 # Admin Hack for Windows
-Dowload this archive, unzip it, then read the manual that is in the archive: adminbypass.txt This should work with most versions of Windows NT.
+Download this archive, unzip it, then read the manual that is in the archive: adminbypass.txt This should work with most versions of Windows NT.
 Happy Hacking!
 (Just kidding, this isn`t illegal or anything.)